McGill-ECSE321-Fall2024/GameHub360/README.md

 # Game Shop Management System 🎮

-**Streamlining the gaming experience!** Our Game Shop Management System offers a seamless way to manage inventory, customer orders, and reviews for an independent game shop.
+**Streamlining the gaming experience!** Our Game Shop Management System offers a seamless way to manage inventory, customer orders and reviews for an independent game shop 🕹️

 ## Project Overview

-Manage your game catalog effortlessly, with features like user accounts, order tracking, and employee management.
+Manage your game catalog effortlessly, with features like user accounts, order tracking and employee management!

 ## Key Features